Creating Aggregate Verifier on the Web3Auth Dashboard

-from the Web3Auth Dashboard.
-Combining multiple login methods to create a verifier to get the same address
+combining multiple login methods.
+This enables them to create a verifier that retrieves the same

 and Email Passwordless